Tslater01/AWS-Quantum-Simulation/README.md

 # AWS Quantum Simulation with AWS Braket SDK

-Dive deep into the world of quantum computing with this project, which focuses on simulating a plethora of quantum algorithms.
-With quantum computing emerging as a pivotal frontier in computational technology, this repository stands as a cornerstone for those venturing into the domain.
+This project focuses on simulating a plethora of quantum algorithms.
+With quantum computing emerging as a pivotal frontier in computational technology, this repository is a cornerstone for those venturing into the domain.
 Utilizing the Amazon Braket SDK and Python, we endeavor to bridge theoretical quantum mechanics with practical applications.
+This repository aims to utilize preexisting algorithms for research and understanding of code, quantum algorithms, and their real-world implementations.

 ## Overview of Algorithms

 ### Bell's Inequality
-Bell's Inequality is a fundamental concept in quantum mechanics that challenges classical intuitions about correlations.
+Bell's Inequality is a fundamental quantum mechanics concept that challenges classical correlation intuitions.
 It highlights the non-classical nature of quantum mechanics.
-This inequality serves as a litmus test to distinguish between classical and quantum systems.
-By running a version of Bell's inequality experiment, we can observe the violation of this inequality, demonstrating the quantum behavior of a system.
+This inequality is a litmus test to distinguish between classical and quantum systems.
+By running a version of Bell's inequality experiment, we can observe this inequality's violation, demonstrating a system's quantum behavior.

 ### Bernstein–Vazirani Algorithm
-The Bernstein–Vazirani Algorithm is a quantum algorithm designed to efficiently find a hidden binary string.
+The Bernstein–Vazirani Algorithm is a quantum algorithm designed to find a hidden binary string efficiently.
 Classically, discovering such a hidden string would require multiple queries to a black-box function.
-However, this algorithm can reveal the entire hidden string with just one query.
-It's an extension of the Deutsch-Jozsa algorithm, where the function is guaranteed to be either constant or balanced.
+However, this algorithm can reveal the hidden string with just one query.
+It's an extension of the Deutsch-Jozsa algorithm, where the function is guaranteed constant or balanced.

 ### CHSH Inequality
 The Clauser-Horne-Shimony-Holt (CHSH) Inequality is a generalization of Bell's Inequality.
 It provides a framework for testing quantum entanglement and violations of local realism.
 The inequality compares the correlations between measurements on entangled particles with classical correlations.
 Violations of the CHSH Inequality indicate non-classical, quantum behavior.